… individuals, families, small businesses including non-profits eligible for benefits

 - Real ID deadlines will be extended to September 2021.

-The U.S. Senate passed bill may not (Citizens Journal is trying to confirm) include elements that House Speaker Nancy Pelosi was trying to insert in the emergency bill such as: mandated nationwide ballot harvesting and other vote-by-mail and early voting provisions; federal assistance to abortion providers such as Planned Parenthood (going around the current Hyde Amendment which since 1976 has blocked federal funding for abortion services); collective bargaining requirements; new diversity provisions for companies; and Green Deal measures such as solar panel testing requirements, new alternative energy funding and new environmental regulations.
+The U.S. Senate passed bill may not (We are trying to confirm) include elements that House Speaker Nancy Pelosi was trying to insert in the emergency bill such as: mandated nationwide harvest balloting and other vote-by-mail and early voting provisions; federal assistance to abortion providers such as Planned Parenthood (going around the current Hyde Amendment which since 1976 has blocked federal funding for abortion services); collective bargaining requirements; new diversity provisions for companies; and Green Deal measures such as solar panel testing requirements, new alternative energy funding and new environmental regulations.

-However, the Senate bill does include some House-pushed measures such as: $350 million for Migration and Refugee Assistance (up $50 million from the Pelosi House bill); $75 million each for the National Endowment for Arts and the National Endowment for the Humanities (reduced from $300 million each in Pelosi House bill); $25 million for the Kennedy Performing Arts Center in Washington, D.C. (reduced from $35 million in the House Pelosi bill) and additional funding for the Public Broadcasting Service and the National Endowment of the Arts.
+However, the Senate bill does include some House pushed measures such as: $350 million for Migration and Refugee Assistance (up $50 million from the Pelosi House bill); $75 million each for the National Endowment for Arts and the National Endowment for the Humanities (reduced from $300 million each in Pelosi House bill); $25 million for the Kennedy Performing Arts Center in Washington, D.C. (reduced from $35 million in the House Pelosi bill) and additional funding for the Public Broadcasting Service and the National Endowment of the Arts.

 Michael Hernandez, Co-Founder of the Citizens Journal—Ventura County’s online news service; editor of the History Makers Report and founder of History Makers International—a community nonprofit serving youth and families in Ventura County, is a former Southern California daily newspaper journalist and religion and news editor.
 He worked 25 years as a middle school teacher in Monrovia and Los Angeles Unified School Districts.
 Mr. Hernandez can be contacted by email at [email protected].